ahochsteger/gmail-processor/README.md

 Global Configuration
 --------------------

-* globalFilter: Global filter expression (see <https://support.google.com/mail/answer/7190?hl=en> for avialable search operators)
+* globalFilter: Global filter expression (see <https://support.google.com/mail/answer/7190?hl=en> for available search operators)
   * Example: "globalFilter": "has:attachment -in:trash -in:drafts -in:spam"
 * processedLabel: The GMail label to mark processed threads (will be created, if not existing)
   * Example: "processedLabel": "to-gdrive/processed"